sachinsu/sachinsu.github.io/work_journal/software.md

     - is not a general purpose tool like for indexing the web.
     - Only JS is supported for test cases
     - Each test is bound to single domain.

+- Vaccum in PostgreSQL
+    - Postgres uses Multiversion Concurrency Control (MVCC) to guarantee isolation while providing concurrent access to data.
+This means multiple versions of a row can exist in the database simultaneously.
+So, when rows are deleted, older versions are still kept around, since older transactions may still be accessing those versions.
+Once all transactions which require a row version are complete, those row versions can be removed.
+This can be done by the VACUUM command.

+- Unix Philosophy,
+    1. Make each program do one thing well.
+To do a new job, build afresh rather than complicate old programs by adding new “features”.
+    2. Expect the output of every program to become the input to another, as yet unknown, program.
+Don’t clutter output with extraneous information.
+Avoid stringently columnar or binary input formats.
+Don’t insist on interactive input.
+    3. Design and build software, even operating systems, to be tried early, ideally within weeks.
+Don’t hesitate to throw away the clumsy parts and rebuild them.
+    4. Use tools in preference to unskilled help to lighten a programming task, even if you have to detour to build the tools and expect to throw some of them out after you’ve finished using them.
+    5. In Unix, file descriptor is an interface which can be used to represent things like actual file on filesystem, Communication channel to other process, a device driver, a TCP socket etc.